Category: Literature

 Tintin and the Secret of the Elusive Priests

-Fictional Belgian reporter Tintin is possibly the most significant comic strip character due to his seminal influence over that pictorial genre worldwide, through the intrinsic genius of its author Georges Prosper Remi (1907–1983) better known as Hergé.
+Fictional Belgian reporter Tintin is possibly the most significant comic strip character due to his seminal influence over that pictorial genre worldwide.

 -